 - Feline Immunodeficiency Virus (“FIV”): This disease affects the cat’s immune system and can result in Feline AIDS.
 A course of vaccinations can protect many cats.
 3 vaccinations are needed.

 To keep your cat protected from these diseases regular booster vaccinations are required.
 The frequency of the booster vaccinations depend on the vaccines used as well as you and your cat’s needs and circumstances.

 Roundworm is the major problem worm in young kittens.
 Kittens should be wormed against roundworm at two weeks of age and then every two weeks until 12 weeks of age.
-Then they are wormed monthly until 6 months of age.
+Then they are then wormed monthly until six months of age.